kkrt-labs/kakarot-ssj/design_documents/contract_storage.md

 However, this design has some limitations:

 - We perform a syscall for each SLOAD/SSTORE, which is expensive.
-Given that only Kakarot can modify the storage of a contract, we could just directly modify the storage of the Kakarot main contract.
+Given that only Kakarot can modify the storage of a contract, we could directly store the whole world state in the main Kakarot contract storage. modify the storage of the Kakarot main contract.
 - It adds external entrypoints with admin rights to read and write from storage in each Kakarot contract.
 This is not ideal from a security perspective.
-- It derives from traditional EVM design, in which execution client store account states in a database backend.
+- It derives from traditional EVM design, in which execution clients store account states in a database backend.

 ## Goal